July 2013 Beirut bombing: Background

 Leading up to the bombing in 2013, border tension between Lebanon and Syria had been increasing.
 Beginning in March 2013, Syrian aircraft fire rockets into northern Lebanon after warning Beirut to no longer allow their militant groups to cross the border to fight the war in Syria.
 The Lebanese militant groups were fighting against the Syrian government, and this intervention into the Syrian civil war was not appreciated by Syrian officials; the attacks on Lebanon was a warning to stop.
 In May 2013, ten individuals died in Tripoli due to sectarian clashes between supporters and opponents of the Syrian government.
 The turmoil continued in June 2013 when multiple individuals were murdered in a cross battle between a Hezbollah gunman and Syrian rebels, followed by the death of 17 Lebanese soldiers by Sunni militants.
 These events of 2013 accurately depict the political tension between Lebanon and Syria.
-Lebanon was greatly effected by the civil war in Syria, all leading up to the 9 July car bombing in Bir el-Abed.
+Lebanon was greatly affected by the civil war in Syria, all leading up to the 9 July car bombing in Bir el-Abed.